Bow, London: Services

 A delivery office called the Bow Delivery Office is located in north Bow on Tredegar Road. with mail services provided by Royal Mail.
 Bow is in the Bow district but also recently partly in the Olympic Park district E20.
 Since the closure of the East London mail centre in 2012, all inward mail for the E postcode area is now sorted at Romford Mail Centre.

 The Bow PDSA Pet Hospital is located on Malmesbury Road.

 Education

 St Agnes, Chisenhale Olga and Malmesbury primary schools are located in Bow, as is Central Foundation Girls School on Bow Road.
 Cherry Trees School is a specialist primary school located at Campbell Road in Bow.

 Transport

 Rail

-Bow is connected to the London Underground at Bow Road tube station on the District and Hammersmith & City linesand also the Docklands Light Railway Stratford-Canary Wharf line at Bow Church DLR Station.
+Bow is connected to the London Underground at Bow Road tube station on the District and Hammersmith & City lines and also the Docklands Light Railway Stratford-Canary Wharf line at Bow Church DLR Station.

 Buses

-London Buses routes 8, 25, 108, 205, 276, 339, 323, 425, 488 and D8, N25 and N205 all operate within the area.
+London Buses routes 8, 25, 108, 205, 276, 309, 323, 425, 488, D8, N25 and N205 all operate within the area.